vaibhavvishal0811/DS/Fake_News_Detection/Readme.md

 Unlike most other algorithms, it does not converge.

 Its purpose is to make updates that correct the loss, causing very little change in the norm of the weight vector.

+Using sklearn,a TfidfVectorizer is built on the dataset.
+Then, a PassiveAggressive Classifier is intitialized and model is fit.
+In the end, the accuracy score and the confusion matrix showcases how well model fares.